bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 }
 ```

+> **Important!** When mixing blocks, their CSS properties shouldn't overlap.
+Shared properties belong in the mixin block (`text`), while section-specific properties stay in their own block (`article`, `copyright`).
+If the same CSS property is defined in both blocks, the outcome ends up depending on CSS rule order — that's a property of the CSS cascade itself, not specific to BEM.
+The same discipline is used in the [External geometry and positioning](#external-geometry-and-positioning) section above: the `button` block defines only the internal styles, while `header__button` defines only the external positioning, so the properties don't collide.

 ## Dividing code into parts

 These basic principles for structuring and storing code are applied to BEM-style CSS: